forklifters/UI-React-Simple/README.md

 ### Deploy

-Deploy a distribution version in the http://irespond.surge.sh domain
+Deploy a distribution version in the surge.sh

     npm run deploy